cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 \end{align*}
 $$

-You will recognize our expression for $\phi$ as the sigmoid function.
+You will recognize our expression for $\phi$ - the probability of observing the true class - as the sigmoid function.

 ### Multinomial distribution
-Like the binomial distribution, we'll first rewrite the multinomial (for single observation) in a more compact form. $\pi$ gives a vector of class probabilities for the $K$ classes; $k$ denotes one of these classes.
+Like the binomial distribution, we'll first rewrite the multinomial (for a single observation) in a more compact form. $\pi$ gives a vector of class probabilities for the $K$ classes; $k$ denotes one of these classes.

 $$
 p(y\vert \pi) = \prod\limits_{k=1}^{K}\pi_k^{y_k}